4711/4711.github.com/_posts/2012-09-20-written-in-prose.md

 ## How does it work?

-Enter Text in Markdown format.
+ * Enter Text in Markdown format.
+ * Enjoy!